stat20/old-course-materials/lectures/02/index.md

 ---
 title: "Lecture 2: The Taxonomy of Data"
 subtitle: "Classifying variables and constructing data frames"
+summary: "Classifying variables and constructing data frames."
 layout: single
+publishdate: "2022-01-21" # when the page will be renderable
+date: "2022-01-21"        # when the lecture was given
+show_post_date: false
+featured: true
 links:
 - icon: images
   icon_pack: fas